laboon/ebook/text/98_glossary_of_terms.md

 __Partitioning__: See __equivalence class partitioning__.

 __Passed__: A status for a test case in a test run.
-It indicates that the system has met all postconditions and/or expected output values - the observed behavior was equal to the expected behavior.
+It indicates that the test was executed without error, and that the system has met all postconditions and/or expected output values - the observed behavior was equal to the expected behavior.

-__Passed__: A test case status indicating that the test was executed without error, and the expected behavior matched the observed behavior.

 __Passive attack__: In __security testing__, an attack on a system which causes no changes to the system, such as eavesdropping on network traffic.

 __Pathological case__: Another term for __corner case__.

 __Paused__: A status for a test case in a test run.
-The tester has started to run the test, but it is temporarily on hold.

-__Paused__: A test case status indicating that the test started to be executed, but is currently on hold for external reasons (e.g., the tester went out to lunch).
+It indicates that the tester has started to run the test, but it is temporarily on hold for external reasons (e.g., the tester went out to lunch).

 __Penetration testing__: Testing the security of the system by attempting to compromise it as an unauthorized user would.